yack-security/CFWorker_GetCities/README.md

 ### Endpoint

-By default, it will return 5 random cities from Canada, United States and United Kingdom.
+By default, it will return 5 random cities from Canada, United States, United Kingdom and France.

 - [https://cities.yack.one](https://cities.yack.one)